Benjamin Surpless, Ph.D.

 In southern Utah, Ben investigates the relationship between complex normal fault systems and the fracture networks that develop as a consequence of fault propagation and slip.
 As with his research in western Texas, these exposed fault systems permit direct observations of features that are usually deeply buried beneath the surface.
 By using a combination of fieldwork, fracture analysis, and 3D computer modeling, Ben and his students hope to elucidate how fault and fracture networks evolve, which has significant implications for fluid flow in similar systems in the subsurface.

-Ben has been awarded grants from the National Science Foundation to support his research in west Texas as well as his work to integrate of teaching and research here at Trinity University.
-These grants, totaling more than $300,000, have allowed Ben to expand his research of coupled fold-fracture evolution and have supported the involvement of a significant number of undergraduates in his investigations.
+Dr. Surpless was named the 2020 recipient of the Dr. and Mrs. Z.T.
+Scott Faculty Fellowship, Trinity's highest honor, in recognition of his outstanding abilities as a teacher and mentor.
+Ben has also been awarded grants from the National Science Foundation to support his research in southern Utah (active from 2021-2024) west Texas (2012-2016) as well as his work to integrate of teaching and research (2010-2014) here at Trinity University.
+These grants, totaling more than $490,000, have allowed Ben to expand his research of fault zones and coupled fold-fracture evolution and have supported the involvement of a significant number of undergraduates in his investigations.
 In 2013, Ben earned Trinity University’s Junior Faculty Teaching and Research Award.

 Ben has served on the Faculty Senate and recently served as Chair of Trinity's Quality Enhancement Plan Selection Committee.
 In addition, Ben organized the Geological Society of America's South-Central Section meeting in San Antonio, which was attended by more than 500 scientists from across the country.
 He also Co-Chaired Trinity's United Way Campaign, and he has served on the Campus Sustainability committee, the ad-hoc committee to develop a Center for Teaching and Learning, the Student Conduct Review board, the Information Technology Committee, the CEEL Task Force, the Geology Club, and he was part of the successful effort to develop the Environmental Studies major.